FieldTracks/applications/Readme.md

 Middleware is designed as a CLI-application that is deployed alongside the MQTT-Broker.
 Typically, it connects to localhost, whereby not needing any credentials.
 However, different connection-settings can be configured.

+Note: Currently, middleware undergoes to refactoring that makes it a Quarkus application.

+Notes (unsorted)

+* Generating a JWT-key before

 ### Building and Running

 Middleware is built using gradle.
 Using the [distribution plugin](https://docs.gradle.org/current/userguide/distribution_plugin.html), various artifacts (.zip, .tar, local dir ) can be created: